luigi-ga/GradientsWithoutBackpropagation/README.md

 After understanding the mathematical concepts, we recommend proceeding with `fwdgrad.ipynb`: in this notwbook, the Forward Gradient Descent (FGD) algorithm is implemented on some known functions and on a convolutional network.
 For the convolutional network, the MNIST dataset have been used.
 In addition, there is also a comparison of model training using SDG and backpropagation.

+### Results
+Compared with the results reported in the paper, no improvement was found in the execution time of the forward gradient descent algorithm.
+Although the results on losses are about the same, backpropagation still turns out to be faster in execution than forward gradient.

 ## Installation
 Implemented in [Python3](https://www.python.org/) using [Pytorch](https://pytorch.org/).
 Required packages: [Matplotlib](https://matplotlib.org/), [Numpy](https://numpy.org/), Pytorch(https://pytorch.org/).